zurutech/ashpy/README.md

 ]
 ```

-and in particular here we have the InceptionScore metric constructed on the fly with the Discriminator class provided by AshPy.
+and in particular here we have the InceptionScore metric constructed on the fly with the ConvDiscriminator class provided by AshPy.

 Finally, the actual trainer is constructed and then called: